Flow depletion in irrigated western river basins

-The natural flow regime, including the magnitude, timing, duration, frequency, and rate of change of streamflow, acts as a major control on river ecosystems.
-We have identified 9 major natural stream classes in California that will be used to help organize regional environmental water management efforts for the state.
+The flow regime acts as a major control on geomorphic processes and river ecosystems.
+We have distinguished 9 natural stream classes and 11 alteration classes that are being used to organize regional environmental water management efforts for California.

 Subreach-scale (<100 m) variations in channel width and depth have rarely been included in channel classifications.
 However, variability in topographic features of rivers, in conjunction with sediment supply and discharge, produces a mosaic of channel forms that provides unique habitats for sensitive aquatic species.
 We are investigating the utility of topographic variability attributes (TVAs) in distinguishing channel types and dominant geomorphic processes.
 Initial results indicate that incorporating TVAs in channel classification provides a quantitative basis for interpreting nonuniform as well as uniform geomorphic processes, which can improve our ability to distinguish linked channel forms and processes of geomorphic and ecological significance.
 These efforts are now being applied throughout the State of California through partnerships with several academic entities.

 The extent and timing of many river ecosystem functions is controlled by the interplay of streamflow dynamics (flow) with the river corridor shape and structure (form).
-However, most river management studies evaluate the role of either flow or form without regard to their dynamic interactions.
-We are developing a flexible, integrated modeling approach to assess the ecological effects (function) resulting from different flow and form configurations across a basin.
+However, most regional river management studies evaluate these components independently.
+We are developing a flexible, integrated modeling approach to assess the distributed ecological effects (function) resulting from different flow and form configurations.

-Initial results from this framework highlight critical tradeoffs in ecosystem function performance and emphasize the significance of spatiotemporal diversity of flow and form at multiple scales for maintaining river ecosystem integrity.
+Initial results from this framework highlight critical performance tradeoffs and emphasize the significance of spatiotemporal diversity of flow and form at multiple scales for maintaining river ecosystem integrity.
 The approach is broadly applicable and extensible to other systems and ecosystem functions.
-We are currently using this framework to inform river management and design testing such as impact assessments of proposed changes to flow and form and setting environmental flow standards.
+We are currently using this framework to inform river management and design testing in western states.